BoldBitcoinWallet/.github/profile/README.md

 ## Hi there 👋

-🙋‍♀️ This is Bold, Your Superior Bitoin Wallet
+🙋‍♀️ This is Bold, Your Superior Bitcoin Wallet

 🌈 Contribution guidelines - we'll share our discord soon, you can hit us from there